 Step 5.
 Try to press the start button now.

-If this method works, then that particular mechanical key is the issue.
-Therefore, you should order an individual key instead of the whole keyboard.
+If this method works, then the mechanical key is the problem, so you should buy a replacement key instead of the whole keyboard.

 However, there are always exceptions.
 And the best way to find out is by using these 11 methods.
 So, try each method until you fix your keyboard.